marmelab/checkoid/Readme.md

     }
 })

-// objectValidator takes an object of other validator and return a validator const validateUser = shape({
+// objectValidator takes an object of other validator and returns a validator const validateUser = shape({
     email: isEmail.or(isAbsent),
     password: isGreaterThan(8),